 Access to Real Time Gross Settlement Systems

-In the BVI, FinTech companies must access real-time gross settlement systems through regulated financial institutions
+FinTech companies in Mauritius will need to access realtime gross settlement systems through regulated financial institutions.

 Special Insolvency Regimes

 There are no special insolvency regimes or other regimes that apply differently to FinTech companies as compared to regulated financial institutions.